Welcome to the Employer Resource Corner!

 Recruitment and Retention are two major challenges currently facing local employers in Waterloo Wellington Dufferin.
 There are resources out there, but they can take some time to find.
 We hope this page will serve as a one-stop shop of recruitment and retention resources for you!

-This resource page is new.
-If you have feedback or additional resources, please email: [email protected].
+Do you have feedback or additional resources?
+Please email: [email protected].

 .